Martan03/Kumuhana/README.md

 change accent color later).
 This theme will evolve over the time as I find problems or come up with good idea to make it even better.

-Kumuhana is dark theme for VSCode with cyan accents.
-Syntax highlighting was heavily inspired by my [friend](https://github.com/BonnyAD9), so thanks! :)

 ## Suggestion

 If you like this theme, you can also use